acmhitk/Introduction-to-git-and-github/README.md

 - [ ] Step 3 Initialise the git Repo in your local project directory `git init` A .git folder will be added to your directory
 - [ ] Step 4 Create a file and check status `git status` [Untracked File]
-- [ ] Step 5 add the untract file/files to the stage (git add filename / git add . / git add [patterns] )
+- [ ] Step 5 add the untracked file/files to the stage (git add filename / git add . / git add [patterns] )
 - [ ] Step 6 if you want to remove a file from stage to untracked (git reset filename)
 - [ ] Step 7 Commit the changes `git commit -m "message to commit"`
-- [ ] Step 8 Publish to github
+- [ ] Step 8 Publish to GitHub

 Please follow the [Contribution guidelines](/Contrib.md)